 Documents: Contains files in your home folder that aren’t included in other categories, such as Pages documents and PDFs.
 It also includes videos and photos that are not managed by your photo library (for example, an image that a friend shares with you using AirDrop).

 iCloud Drive: Contains all files stored in iCloud Drive.
 It may also contain files in your Desktop and Documents folders if you store them in iCloud Drive.

-iOS Files: Contains iOS backups and firmware kept in iTunes.
+iOS Files: Contains iOS backups and firmware.

 Mail: Contains emails and attachments.

 Messages: Contains content from Messages conversations, including attachments.

 Music Creation: Contains content from GarageBand, Logic, and MainStage.

 Photos: Contains your System Photo Library (see the Apple Support article Designate a System Photo Library in Photos).